FineUploader/fine-uploader/readme.md

 If the upload doesn't complete, saying "failed":

-* Set the `debug` option of the FileUploader to true.
+* Set the `debug` option of the FineUploader to true.
-* Open the page where you have a FileUploader.
+* Open the page where you have a FineUploader.
 * Open developer console in your browser.
 * Try to upload the file.
 You should see a server response.